MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/package-downloads.md

 # Working with Package Downloads

-The Microsoft Collaborate (MS Collaborate) portal makes it possible to find packages and download individual files.
+The Microsoft Collaborate (MS Collaborate) portal enables you to find packages and download individual files.
 Packages available for download are associated with one or more Engagements.
 You can only see packages associated with Engagements you belong to.

 ### Filtering Packages